andrewrossi-ux/persona-form/templates/persona-admin-v3.md

 - Does NOT want to use multiple disconnected systems to run the program
 - Does NOT want to manually assemble reports that DroneSense already has all the data to generate
 - Does NOT want surprises during audits or budget reviews
-- Does NOT want incomplete flight data undermining their reporting — pilot logging compliance is their problem too

 ## Domain Vocabulary